-The College of Agriculture and Life Sciences is committed to creating a climate that reflects the diversity of its students, staff, and faculty in its teaching, research projects, Extension programs and international activities.
-Likewise, the College respects individuals for their unique qualities, and their many contributions toward enhancing a culturally rich, university environment.
+The College of Agriculture and Life Sciences is committed to creating a climate that reflects the diversity of its students, staff, and faculty in its teaching, research projects, Extension programs, and international activities.
+Likewise, the college respects individuals for their unique qualities and their many contributions toward enhancing a culturally rich environment at the university.

 Inclusion in Action